aicoe-fde/from-zero-to-data-science-hero/00-ml-workflows/README.md

 # Machine learning workflows for developers

-This repository has materials from a hands-on tutorial on machine learning workflows (and using OpenShift for these).
-We'll have more documentation for how to run the lab on your own time in the future, but for now you can run the notebooks and build pipelines.
+This repository has materials from a hands-on tutorial on machine learning workflows.
+By the end of this workshop you will have trained and evaluated your own machine learning model to identify spam messages.

+The notebooks are numbered sequentially and should be run in order.
+In some cases, if you don't run all cells in the notebook you will not be able to complete the subsequent notebooks.
+### Tools, technologies and ML concepts

+You will learn about the following:
+### Tools and technologies
+- Jupyter Notebooks
+- Python Libraries for Data science
+	- pandas
+	- numpy
+	- scikit-learn
+	- Altair
+- Scikit learn pipelines
+### Concepts and techniques

+- Natural Language Processing (NLP) techniques:
+	- k-shingles
+	- tf-idf

+- Visualising data
+	- declaritive visualisation
+- Dimensionality reduction techniques
+   - Principal component analysis (PCA)
+   - t-SNE
+- Model evaluation techniques
+	- accuracy
+	- dealing with imbalanced classes
+	- precision
+	- confusion matrices
+	- f_beta scores
+- Feature engineering
+	- feature selection concerns
+	- Custom feature vectors
+	- tf-idf

+- Modelling
+	- Models for binary classification
+		-  logistic regression
+		-  random forests and decision trees
+-  Machine learning pipelines

 Here's how to run the interactive notebooks: